 - consider valuation issues and assessments in closing accounts

-- keep itself informed about the audit of the annual accounts and consolidated financial statements and the Supervisory Board of Public Accountants’s quality control, as well as review the audit process
+- keep itself informed about the audit of the annual accounts and consolidated financial statements and the Supervisory Board of Public Accountants’ quality control as well as review the audit process

-- review and monitor the auditor’s impartiality and independence and thereby giving particular attention if the auditor provides the company with other services than audit services
+- review and monitor the auditor’s impartiality and independence and thereby give particular attention as to whether the auditor provides the company with other services than audit services

-- issue guidelines for services other than audits that are provided by the auditor and, when applicable, aprove such service in accordance with such guidelines
+- issue guidelines for services other than audits that are provided by the auditor and, when applicable, approve such services in accordance with such guidelines

 - assist with preparation of a proposal for a general meeting resolution on election of auditors as well as decision relating to fees to auditors

-- ensure that the Group's Interim Report for January-June is reviewed by the Group's auditor
+- ensure that the Group’s six-month report is reviewed by the Group’s auditor

-- discuss and prepare Board decisions regarding risk, sustainability and internal control.
+- discuss and prepare Board decisions regarding risk and internal control